Brown County School Menus

 Lunch (Includes fruit and milk daily.)

-TUESDAY — Crispy tacos, Frito pie, veggie cup, beans, salsa, lettuce and tomato salad, orange smiles
+TUESDAY — Meat and cheese chalupa, Spanish rice, enchiladas, cucumbers, beans, lettuce and tomato salad, applesauce

-WEDNESDAY — Lasagna, ravioli, stuffed shells, chicken nuggets, mashed potatoes, broccoli, Tuscan vegetables, roll, fruit cup, cookie
+WEDNESDAY — Chicken tenders, roll, gravy, hamburger/cheeseburger, hamburger salad, broccoli, sweet potatoes, mixed fruit, crispy cereal treat

 Bangs ISD